moskalva/G1/docs/Kanban.md

 # InProgress

 - move ship parameters to common project settings (ship size, thrusters power, thermal emissions etc.)
-- introduce ship type on server
-- fog of war:
-	- do(do not) propagate ships based on ship parameters (both own and neighbor)

 # ToDo
 - display ship systems on screen